AthenaDecisionSystems/athena-docs/docs/Develop/3-Tutorials/Backend/Bootstrap an app.md

 35530e7bd690   athenadecisionsystems/athena-owl-frontend:1.0.0   "docker-entrypoint.s…"   6 days ago       Up 10 seconds   0.0.0.0:3000->3000/tcp   owl-frontend
 ```

+## Run the default 'Hello LLM' Agent App
 We are now ready to interact with our Hello World AI application.
+Running our Agent App is a good way to understand how we can interact with it, either using an out-of-the-box chatbot provided as a webapp or by calling APIs.

 Start a browser and point to <a href="http://localhost:3000" target="_blank">localhost:3000</a>